 Celtic beat Rangers 1-0 at Hampden Park to win the Betfred Cup with central defender Christopher Jullien scoring the only goal.

-Here, the PA news agency looks at the sporting weekend in pictures.
+Here, the PA news agency look at some of the weekend’s best action in pictures.